 Diabetes treatment: Lowering blood sugar

 Several classes of type 2 diabetes medicines exist.
-Each works in different ways to lower blood sugar.
+Each class of medicine works in different ways to lower blood sugar.
 A drug may work by:

 - Stimulating the pancreas to produce and release more insulin